Losing weight isn’t easy.

 In the beginning of this article I told you about my own personal weight loss struggles.

-Another reason I struggled to lose weight was because I didn’t know anything about calories, nutrition or how much I was actually eating.
+Another reason I struggled to get my weight down was because I didn’t know anything about calorie counting, mindful eating, macronutrients or how many calories I was actually eating daily.

-I can tell you now, if you’re trying to lose weight it’s most likely because you’re consuming too much calories.
+I can tell you now, if you’re still struggling to lose weight it’s most likely because you’re consuming too much calories.

 You don’t gain weight because you’re not exercising, but because you’re eating excess calories than your body needs daily.